-Increased labor costs, union disputes, employee strikes and other labor-related disruption, may adversely affect our business, results of operations and financial condition.
+Increased labor costs, union disputes, employee strikes and other labor-related disruption may adversely affect our business, results of operations and financial condition.

-Our business is labor intensive, with labor costs representing approximately 29%, 33%, 69% and 33% of our total operating costs for the three and six months ended June 30, 2021 and 2020, respectively.
-As of June 30, 2021, approximately 87% of our workforce was represented by labor unions.
-We have recently ratified labor agreements with several of the labor unions representing our employees and in March 2019 we reached a tentative agreement with the union representing our flight attendants, which was ratified on May 15, 2019.
-See "Business-Employees" in our Prospectus filed April 2, 2021.
+Our business is labor intensive, with labor costs representing approximately 27%, 31%, 39% and 35% of our total operating costs for the three and nine months ended September 30, 2021 and 2020, respectively.
+As of September 30, 2021, approximately 88% of our workforce was represented by labor unions.
+We have recently ratified labor agreements with several of the labor unions representing our employees and in March 2019 we reached a tentative agreement with the union representing our flight attendants, which was ratified in May 2019.
+See "Business-Human Capital Resources" in our Prospectus filed April 2, 2021.
 We cannot assure you that our labor costs going forward will remain competitive or that any new agreements into which we enter will not have terms with higher labor costs or that the negotiations of such labor agreements will not result in any work stoppages.

 Relations between air carriers and labor unions in the United States are governed by the United States Railway Labor Act (the "RLA").
-Under the RLA, collective bargaining agreements generally contain "amendable dates" rather than expiration dates, and the RLA requires that a carrier maintain the existing terms and conditions of employment following the amendable date through a multi-stage and usually lengthy series of bargaining processes overseen by the National Mediation Board ("NMB").
+Under the RLA, collective bargaining agreements generally contain "amendable dates" rather than expiration dates, and the RLA requires that a carrier maintain the existing terms and conditions of employment following the amendable date through a multi-stage and usually lengthy series of bargaining processes overseen by the National Mediation Board (the "NMB").
 This process continues until either the parties have reached agreement on a new collective bargaining agreement, or the parties have been released to "self-help" by the NMB.
 In most circumstances, the RLA prohibits strikes; however, after release by the NMB, carriers and unions are free to engage in self-help measures such as lockouts and strikes.

 From June to November 2018, we experienced disruptions to our flight operations during our labor negotiations with the union representing our pilots, Air Line Pilots Association ("ALPA"), which materially impacted our business and results of operations for the period.
 Upon reaching a tentative agreement with ALPA in December 2018, our flight operations returned to normal.
 However, we are unable to determine the extent to which this period of prolonged disruption may have harmed our reputation or the length of time it may take for our business to recover from such harm, if ever.
-In addition, the agreement, which became effective in January 2019, included a significant increase in the annual compensation of our pilots as well as a one-time ratification incentive payment to our pilots of \$75 million, plus payroll related taxes.
-We can provide no assurance that we will not experience another operational disruption resulting from any future negotiations or disagreements with our pilots, nor can we provide assurance that we will not experience an operational disruption as a result of negotiations or disagreements with any of our other union-represented employee groups.
-In addition, we cannot provide any estimate with regard to the amount or probability of future compensation increases, ratification incentives or other costs that may come as a result of future negotiations with our pilots or our other union represented groups.
+In addition, the agreement, which became effective in January 2019, included a significant increase in the annual compensation of our pilots as well as a one-time ratification incentive payment to our pilots of \$75 million, plus payroll-related taxes.
+We cannot provide assurance that we will not experience another operational disruption resulting from any future negotiations or disagreements with our pilots or with any of our other union-represented employee groups.
+In addition, we cannot provide any estimate with regard to the amount or probability of future compensation increases, ratification incentives or other costs that may come as a result of future negotiations with our pilots or our other union-represented groups.
 Future operational disruptions or other costs related to labor negotiations, including reputational harm that may come as a result of such disruptions, if any, may have a material adverse impact on our business, results of operations and financial condition.